atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 lllll “I cannot, on any account, bring my
 I' 'U' ^
 I j self to take advantage of her conde
-!! “scensions.” — The little Sreedoms, how
+!! “scensions." — The little Sreedoms, how
 II ever, with which Charlotte indulge ij her academical lover, relying on his rc
 I; fpeft, fbmetimes inflamed the passion